Contacting a Realtor for the first time is a big step when selling or buying a home.

 - Concisely describe your goals and explain that you’d like to learn more about how they’d approach working together.

-- Ask them if they have room for new clients right now and if they’d be open to further conversation over email.
+- Ask them if they have room for new clients right now and if they’d be open to further conversation.

 Text

-Texting is an easy, low-pressure way to introduce yourself and start the conversation.
+Texting is an easy, low-pressure way to start a conversation with a real estate agent.

 Keep the message simple and to the point after introducing yourself.